orti2/ctf-writeups/picoCTF/basic-mod1/README.md

 special = list(range(10)
 ```

-And then I defined a list called *dictionary* which contains all the specified items for mapping/decrypting the message. *map it to the following character set: 0-25 is the alphabet (uppercase), 26-35 are the decimal digits, and 36 is an underscore.
-Wrap your decrypted message in the picoCTF flag format*
+And then I defined a list called *dictionary* which contains all the specified items for mapping/decrypting the message. "*map it to the following character set: 0-25 is the alphabet (uppercase), 26-35 are the decimal digits, and 36 is an underscore.
+Wrap your decrypted message in the picoCTF flag format*":

 ```
 dictionary = upper + special + ['_']